 5. Finally, arrange items back on the shelves or in the drawer.

-Think carefully about how you use each item so you store it in the most convenient way possible.
+Now that you’ve figured out which cabinets or drawers you want to put everything into, it’s time to get everything arranged in those spots.
+Think carefully about how you use each item and store it in the most convenient way possible.
 Remember that some things can be stacked or shoved to the back, while other things should be where they can easily be grabbed with one hand.

-Having a clean kitchen where you can find everything from your can opener to your cookie sheet without having to dig through messy drawers and over-stuffed cabinets will make a world of difference when you make dinner each night.
+Having a clutter free kitchen where you can find everything – from your can opener to your cookie sheet – without having to dig through messy drawers and over-stuffed cabinets will make a world of difference when you make dinner each night.
 It’s worth taking the time to clean out the clutter so you can save yourself precious time and never-ending frustration each time you use your kitchen!

 What kitchen clutter tips do you have to share?
 Tell us in the comments.